HuasoFoundries/google-maps-documentation/docs/Autocomplete.md

 <tr>
 <td><code><span>setTypes(<wbr>types:Array&lt;string&gt;)</span></code></td>
 <td><div><strong>Return Value:</strong>&nbsp; <code>None</code></div>
 <div class="desc">Sets the types of predictions to be returned.
-For a list of supported types, see the <a href="https://developers.google.com/places/supported_types#table3">developer's guide</a>.
+For a list of supported types, see the <a href="https://developers.google.com/places/supported_types#table3"> developer's guide</a>.
 If no type is specified, all types will be returned.
 The <code>setTypes</code> method accepts a single element array.</div></td>
 </tr>
 </tbody>
 </table></div><div class="devsite-table-wrapper"><table class="details responsive" summary="class Autocomplete - Events">